vmakharashvili/Blazoring-JsonEditor/README.md

 # Blazoring.JsonEditor
-Json file editor for Blazor apps.
+Json editor for Blazor apps.
 This editor was created and tested on WebAssembly Blazor app.
 It is not known how well it works in Server-side Blazor.

 ## Json Editor tool